yForecasting/yForecasting.github.io/project.md

 In this project, we built a Convolutional Neural Network model that predicts a student's pass or fail and exact exam score early in the semester.
 This allows the system to intervene, inform the lecturer (anonymously) or give the student a helping hand by e-mail.

+### Reducing food waste with AI

+Together with more than 15 companies, we investigate how to reduce food waste in the food supply chain.
+Globally, 1/3 of all produced food is thrown away.
+This share is roughly equaly distributed amongst the stages of harvesting, processing and end consumer.
+Here, we focus on the processing stage.
+With catering firms for schools, elderly care, hospitals and other businesses, we improve the demand forecasting and make a prediction on the expected volatility.
+This enables us to propose an informed decision in the current decision support system.
+More info can be found [here](https://www.vives.be/nl/onderzoek/smartmealplanning)

 ### Software packages